NeerajVania/Agentic-Business-Analyst/readme.md

 ---

 ## 🚀 Future Work

-- **Role-based access control** for multi-user and client-specific deployments
 - **Configurable governance rules** per dataset — currently validation logic is hardcoded; making it declarative would generalize the system across industries
 - **Query caching layer** for repeated questions to reduce LLM API costs on high-volume deployments
-- **Scheduled pipeline runs** — trigger the full agent pipeline on a cron schedule so dashboards refresh automatically without any user prompt

 ---